Overview of Property Co-ownership in Singapore

 Daughter vs Parents

 We acted for the daughter who was the co-owner with both of her parents.
-The parents had sold their private property and given all the nett profits to their two sons.
-They then asked the daughter to buy a 4-room HDB unit with them.
-Except for a small downpayment from the parents’ CPF, the daughter was told to pay for the monthly housing loan and $50,000 in renovation cost.
-She asked the parents to sell so she could buy smaller HDB unit as she found the financial burden too much to bear alone and her medical condition was also worsening.
-Her parents ignored her.
-The Court ordered a sale and determined each party’s share based on the available evidence.
+The parents had sold their private property and given all the net profits to their two sons.
+Following which, they asked the daughter to buy a 4-room HDB unit with them.
+Other than a small down payment from the parents’ CPF, the daughter was told to pay for the monthly housing loan and $50,000 in renovation cost.

 Case Study 2: